 Although rarely discussed, enlargement of the male breasts is a common condition.
 Gynecomastia affects approximately 40 to 60 percent of men to some extent.
 This most commonly is related to changes at puberty, weight gain, various drug reactions or, rarely, a specific medical condition.
 The specific enlargement can be unilateral or bilateral.
 It can involve fat enlargement only, breast tissue enlargement or, usually, a combination of both.
+Dr. Robert T. Buchanan’s Highlands practice also serves patients in Asheville, NC and the surrounding areas.

 Reducing enlarged breasts generally restores your self-confidence.
 If you have been avoiding situations where you would take off your shirt, such as going to the pool, this could restore your confidence.
 By removing the enlarged glandular mass under your nipples, along with pockets of fat, Dr. Buchanan can slim the contours of your chest and make you happy to take your shirt off on a hot summer day.
 After having this procedure, Dr. Buchanan often has patients confide that they now feel comfortable going shirtless for the first time in years.